 There are a few important things to keep in mind when porting your number.
 Once you port your number to OpenPhone (or any other VoIP service), it becomes a virtual phone number.
 This means the following:

-No 2-factor authentication: Many services like Uber, Airbnb, WhatsApp, and banks, for example, don’t allow virtual phone numbers to be used for authentication (verification SMS).
+Many services like Uber, Airbnb, WhatsApp, and banks, for example, don’t allow virtual phone numbers to be used for authentication (verification SMS).
 This is done for security purposes.

 We recommend using your new phone number in the country you’re moving to for 2-factor authentication and new account creation.

 Just in case, you can call your bank in the USA or Canada to ask for an exception.
-Some banks do allow 2-factor authentication with a virtual phone number.
+Some banks do allow 2-factor authentication with a US virtual phone number.

-No emergency calls: We don’t support emergency 911 calls, you’ll need to use your personal phone number for that.
+We don’t support emergency 911 calls, you’ll need to use your personal phone number for that.
 You’ll need to use a local phone number in the country where you’ve moved to for any emergency calls.

 Using your US or Canadian number from abroad FAQ